Belvidere Delaware Railroad: Decline

 The PRR merged with rival New York Central Railroad in 1968 to form the Penn Central (PC), which fell apart faster than it came together.
 PC remnants were absorbed by Conrail in April 1976, which treated the Bel-Del as a dispensable secondary line.
 The chief function of the Bel-Del — bringing coal and iron ore between the LV connection at Phillipsburg with the PRR system — had long since ceased.
 The main priority freight trains were rerouted to other lines.
 With little industry remaining between Trenton and Lambertville, Conrail had little use for the line.
 Though the south end of line passed within a few hundred yards from the central business district and state capitol complex in Trenton, no official interest in taking advantage of the line's passenger potential was raised.
 To preserve track from possible future abandonment, the BR&W purchased approximately three miles of track in the Lambertville area to continue to serve several freight customers located in town.
-(The BR&W had already purchased the 11-mile line between Flemington and Lambertville from PC in March 1970 for $153,000.)
+(The BR&W had already purchased the 11-mile line between Flemington and Lambertville from PC in March 1970 for $153,000, equal to $ today.)
 The Trenton-Lambertville segment was abandoned in March 1977.

 While the Trenton-Lambertville segment was not included in their system, Conrail retained the rest of the line from Lambertville to Belvidere, renaming it their Delaware Secondary.
 Conrail ceased interchanging at Lambertville with BR&W in January 1977 when a new connection opened at Three Bridges, and with freight business drying up in Frenchtown, they eventually abandoned the line south of Milford to Lambertville by January 1979 after running a signal removal train on the Milford-Lambertville segment in November 1978.
 Track removal began in the summer of 1979 and ended in the spring of 1982.
 In those three years Conrail dismantled approximately 31 miles of the line.
 The former railroad bed was converted for use as part of the Delaware & Raritan Canal Trail.